 Households participating in the activity before November 1, 2017: the housing subsidy is set at 50% of the applicable payment standard for the unit selected by the household.

-Households joining the activity on or after November 1, 2017: the subsidy calculation mirrors the Streamlined Fixed Assistance Program for New Non-Elderly/Non-Disabled Households.
-Under that calculation, the household's rent share is the greatest of 30% of their gross income, the minimum rent, or baseline rent, for the duration of assistance.
+Households joining the activity on or after November 1, 2017: the subsidy calculation mirrors the Streamlined Tiered Assistance Program for New Non-Elderly/Non-Disabled Households.

 Subsidy Limitation: